open-telemetry/opentelemetry-java/sdk_extensions/zpages/README.md

 }
 ```

+Alternatively, you can call `ZPageServer.registerAllPagesToHttpServer(HttpServer server)` to
-Or call `ZPageServer.registerAllPagesToHttpServer(server)` to register zPages to a shared server:
+register the zPages to a shared server:

 ```java
 public class MyMainClass {